ReddyNaidu1/Sentiment-Analysis-in-Telugu/README.md

 # Sentiment-Analysis-in-Telugu

-The sentiment analysis in telugu is carried out
 This Telugu SentiPhraseNet contains the Telugu phrases interms of Negtaive, Positive and Neutral sentiments

 The count of phrases are: